fr1t2/fr1t2-blog/_posts/home-automate/2023-02-09-RoomAssistant_Furnace.md

 This one is located in my furnace connected to the interface to control the fan, heat and AC for the furnace through some 5v relays and a Raspi model B.

+On the Raspbian OS running on the pi I have installed [Room Assistant](https://www.room-assistant.io/) following [this guide](/homeautomation/roomassistant/RoomAssistant/) to handle the low level communication stuff back to my [Home Assistant](https://www.room-assistant.io/) server.

 ### Wiring

 Wiring diagram for the furnace control devices and connections.